NSO-developer/nso-gitbook/development/connected-topics/snmp-notification-receiver.md

 # SNMP Notification Receiver

-NSO can act as an SNMP notification receiver (v1, v2c, v3) for its managed devices.
+NSO can act as an SNMP notification receiver for its managed devices.
+The examples use SNMPv3 `auth-priv` notifications with SHA authentication and AES privacy.
 The application can register notification handlers and react to the notifications, for example, by mapping SNMP notifications to NSO alarms.

 <div data-with-frame="true"><figure><img src="../../.gitbook/assets/snmp-notif.png" alt="" width="563"><figcaption><p>SNMP NED Compile Steps</p></figcaption></figure></div>